Agastya902/cse15l-lab-reports/labreport3.md

 technical/plos/journal.pbio.0020307.txt:        discovered because most viral strains escape its neutralising properties.
 Lentiviruses like technical/plos/journal.pbio.0030097.txt:        profits escape from an otherwise self-contained financial cycle to satisfy shareholders or
 ````
-In the image above, the ```grep -r``` command searches the directories and subdirectories of technical.
+In above codeblock, the ```grep -r``` command searches the directories and subdirectories of technical.
 As a result, it prints out the names of the files and the lines in which the specified string "escape" appears.
 We can see that the searched string is highlighted in red in the terminal.

 ***Example 2:*** ```grep -r "saved" technical```
 ````